Crime mapping and analysis

 The City of Binghamton maintains crime mapping statistics.
-For your convenience, you can view the maps and analysis here: Crime Mapping & Analysis.
-Click on the map & it will take you to additional maps.
+For your convenience, you can view more on the city maps and analysis website.
+Once on their site, select the map and it will take you to additional maps.

 This page is a collaborative effort between the Binghamton City Police Department, the New York State University Police and the Division of Student Affairs at Binghamton University.
 Both Binghamton University and the city of Binghamton are committed to providing a safe environment for all students and citizens in our community.
 This guide outlines important safety information and offers easy-to-follow guidelines to help you stay safe, out of harm's way.